askmike/gekko/README.md

 -Gordon Gekko

 Gekko is a Bitcoin trading bot and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in javascript and runs on [nodejs](http://nodejs.org).

+You are looking at the open source do-it-yourself version, we are planning on running hosted Gekkos in the cloud which does not require you to download and install anything, configure any textfiles or deal with the commandline.
+If you are looking for such a solution, sign up at [Wizbit](http://wizb.it) and we'll let you know.

+*Use Gekko at you own risk.*

 ## Main features

 * Trading platform:
  * Paper trading
- * ~~Live trading (trade bot)~~
+ * Live trading (trade bot)
- * ~~Backtesting~~
+ * ~~Backtester~~
 * Market API / interface:
  * Emit market events
  * Basic IRC Bot

-## What?

-This project is a learning excercise of me, a student with *some* experience in programming (mostly web) and zero experience in economics and trading.
-I figured writing my own trade bot would be the best way to learn about implementing mathematical trading algorithms.
-So here is **my very first attempt at anything related to trading / algorithmic decision making**.

-As this is a learning experience for me all feedback is extremely appreciated.
-If you don't want to contribute to the code you can always just send me an [email](mailto:mike@mvr.me) or leave feedback in the [Gekko thread on the bitcointalk forum](https://bitcointalk.org/index.php?topic=209149.0).

-*Use Gekko at you own risk.*

 ## Trading platform